semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 ### View additional lockfiles

-By default, Semgrep only displays dependencies listed in the first **10** lockfiles of a given project.
+By default, Semgrep only displays dependencies listed in a given project's first **10** lockfiles.
 To load information from additional lockfiles:

 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login).
 2. Navigate to **Supply Chain > Dependencies**, and scroll to the bottom of the page.